Required

 If your initial application for short-term disability is denied, you can file an appeal for reconsideration of your claim.

-This usually takes about 30 days and is completed by an administrative law judge who did not take part in the first disability adjudication, so you’ll essentially be getting a second opinion.
+This usually takes about 30 days and is completed by an administrative law judge (ALJ) who did not take part in the first disability adjudication, so you’ll essentially be getting a second opinion.

 If you’ve been denied, you’ll need someone on your side to ensure the reconsideration goes your way.
-You can partner with a social security disability attorney who can work with disability determination services to get you approved for the short-term disability benefits you deserve.
+You can partner with a Social Security Disability attorney who can work with disability determination services to get you approved for the short-term disability benefits you deserve.

 What If I Need Permanent Social Security Disability?